 - Complete the form and submit

-Once you submit the report, you should receive an automated email confirming submission and informing you that you should receive a response within 10 working days.
+Once you submit the report, you should receive an automated email confirming submission and informing you that you should receive a response within 5 working days, although complex issues may take longer.

 If you are unsure if there is an error on your eVisa, if you unsure whether or how to report an error, or if you have reported an error but you have not had a response or a resolution, please get in touch with Student Advice or contact the UKVI help centre directly.

-You must always check your eVisa information using the View and prove service as explained above to check that your personal details, passport information are correct before travelling.
+You must always check your eVisa information using the online eVisa service as explained above to check that your personal details, passport information are correct before travelling.

 Give yourself plenty of time to check these details before travelling in case you need to change anything as it may take some time to update your details.